monge-ampere/fengwei-geometry-systems/README.md

 ## About

-This repository hosts a multi-part technical series on curved-surface pattern inspection.
+This repository hosts a multi-part technical series on curved-surface pattern defect inspection.

 Rather than treating the subject as ordinary character recognition, simple template matching, or generic defect classification, the series approaches it as an industrial vision problem involving: